 South Hamilton School's Ellsworth Center

-Although the old school building is no longer used, the gym is now used as the Ellsworth Community Center.
+Although the old school building is no longer used,

 This aerial view of the Ellsworth schools shows the brick elementary school (at left on the west side of the street) built in 1913 and razed in 1974, and the brick high school (east side of the street) built in 1916, and the 1951 brick gymnasium.